Canada's fanciest fanny!

 That was one of my happiest moments on stage!
 Kind of in shock but also, owning it and feeling like it was so earned.
 The Natural Blonde Thrillers went on to win every duo competition after that across Canada, 2-3 times over.
 Our winning streak was unbeatable.
 There was even one contest at the Caddy Shack, the West Coast Duo Championship, where some funny business happened during our show.
 We went on last and during our 3rd song, the music stopped The dj came over and said that the speakers blew and our show was over, to get off the stage.
 Fuck that!
 The show must go on!
 The dj came to the stage once more and yelled, “Your shows over!”
 And I said, “No it’s not!
 Hey everyone, we want you to sing for the next 5 mins, Heyyyyyy we want some psssssY”!!
 And the audience started laughing and singing, “Heeeyyyyy, we want some pussy!!”

 After that, my agent, Randy, said we should consider adding a trio partner.
 He kept booking us with another cute, blondie, Indica and we all got along, so, posed the question, can we do this?
 Do we want to do this?
 Why not?!!!
-So, we incorporated, Indica into our shows, taught her our routines and went on to win the World Trio Championships!!!
+So, we incorporated, Indica into our shows, taught her our routines and went on to win the World Trio Championships at Monty’s, the place where it all began.

 My light sabers for my Star Wars show have been quite a spectacle more times that I can count.